eggheadio/egghead-instructor-center/CONTRIBUTING.md

 - Create a feature branch off of `master`.
 - `yarn dev` to run app with local dev endpoints ([egghead-rails needs to be running locally](https://gist.github.com/trevordmiller/35dcf0a705b8cb610178f18a135ea6e3))
 - `yarn dev:staging` to run app with staging endpoints
-- `yarn dev:prod` to run app with prod endpoints
-- Component development is done in `egghead-ui`; it can be helpful to work locally with `yarn link`
 - Open [localhost:3000](http://localhost:3000) to view app
 - Log in with your egghead instructor account and environment password
+- Component, screen, and util development is done in `egghead-ui` (it can be helpful to work locally with `yarn link`)
 - Submit a pull request to `master`.
 - [Continuous integration](https://travis-ci.org/eggheadio/egghead-instructor-center) runs automatically.
 - Merge pull request once continuous integration passes and you have an approved review.